KennanFrench/Public-Musings/pseudoblog/skyr.md

 So, getting back to story time, you've probably noticed that three things I've mentioned are related: that this time I'm going to keep a closer eye on the skyr's resting temperature, that my crockpot's one temperature is 120°F, and that the recipe says to keep it at 110°F for 4 hours.
 In my last batch, I checked the temperature about half an hour after I first put it in the crock pot and it was still around 110°, but I checked again after the 4 hours and it had climbed all the way to 135°!
 So my plan this time is to check the temperature every half hour or so and if it's above 115°, unplug the crockpot.
-It seems to hold heat pretty well (I suspect that's why it got so far above 120° in the first place), so I'll let it sit unplugged until the next time I check it and then, likely, plug it back in and repeat until the 4 hours are up.
+The skyr seems to hold heat pretty well (I suspect that's why it got so far above 120° in the first place), so I'll leave the crock pot unplugged until the next time I check it and then, likely, plug it back in and repeat until the 4 hours are up.

 That's about all I have for now, other than that I'd like to quickly describe some of my failed attempts.
 I tried a few times to follow more closely the second recipe, and went through several combinations of it and the first recipe.